(A) Board Matters

 To help ensure compliance with the applicable securities and insider trading laws, including the best practices

 set out in the SGX-ST Listing Manual (the “Listing Manual”), we have adopted and implemented our Guidelines

 on Dealing in Securities of TeleChoice (the “Guidelines”).
 We send regular compliance notices to all Directors

 and employees.
 In accordance with Rule 1207(19) of the Listing Manual, all our Directors and employees are

 prohibited from dealing in our securities during the period of, two weeks before the respective announcement of

-our first quarter, second quarter and third quarter financial results, and one month before the announcement of
+our first quarter and third quarter business updates, and one month before the announcement of our half-year

 Similar dealing restrictions also apply in the Company’s acquisition of its securities pursuant to its share purchase

 mandate.
 All our Directors and employees, and those of our subsidiaries and associates, are advised not to deal

 in our securities on short term considerations and are also advised to comply with the Guidelines and observe